NaveenB3/NaveenB3/README.md

 # Hi, I am Naveen Bhatt 👋

 ## About Me
 An Aspiring DevOps Engineer, Combining theoretical knowledge with hands-on DevOps practices along with practical project implementation.
-As a Cloud Engineer with more than 6 years of experience in IT & Healthcare transitioning into DevOps, combining expertise in VOIP & PRI Technology with a passion for optimizing cloud-based infrastructure and operations.
+As a Cloud Engineer with more than 6 years of experience in IT & Healthcare transitioning into DevOps, combining expertise in VOIP & PRI Technology along with API, Webhook, Dialer and VoiceBot with a passion for optimizing cloud-based infrastructure and operations.

 # 🛠️ Skills
 Version Control: Git, GitHub